Mboga/belgium-real-estate/README.md

     - ``` price at t1 = Price at t0 * (Average Price in Q_t1/ Average Price in Q_t0)```

--Bonus 3: Forecasting: To forecast future quarters, I use a linear regression and Lightweight Gradient Boosting Model.
+- Bonus 3: Forecasting: To forecast future quarters, I use a linear regression and Lightweight Gradient Boosting Model.

     - Model Selection:A Linear Regression model and  A LightGBM regressor are selected to provide a comprative analysis.